vitorvendrami/scientia/doc/docs/apis/index.md

 When entering in this url, all endpoints will be listed.

 !!! note
-    You need toe loged in to use the API's
+    You need to be logged in to use the API's

 Example: